elyarenom3/wellbeing_llm/README.md

 ## Assumptions & Trade‑offs

-- We optimize for reliability and clarity over flash.
+- I optimized for reliability and clarity over flash.
 A small curated library + heuristics works well for a lightweight demo and avoids drift.
-- JSON output is enforced in prompt; however, we keep a robust fallback to guarantee responses.
+- JSON output is enforced in prompt; however, I kept a robust fallback to guarantee responses.
-- We keep dependencies light and avoid heavyweight NLP pipelines.
+- I kept dependencies light and avoid heavyweight NLP pipelines.